You’ll love these Bread Flour Chocolate Chip Cookies—they’re chewy, rich, and absolutely irresistible!

 Instructions

-- Sift flours, baking soda, baking powder and salt into a bowl.
-Set aside.
+- Sift flours, baking soda, baking powder, and salt into a bowl.

-- Using a mixer fitted with paddle attachment, cream butter and sugars together until very light and fluffy, about 5 minutes.
+- Using a mixer fitted with the paddle attachment, cream butter, and sugars together until very light and fluffy, for about 5 minutes.
 Add eggs, one at a time, mixing well after each addition.
-Stir in the vanilla.
+Beat in the vanilla.

-- Reduce the speed to low, and add dry ingredients and mix until just combined, 5 to 10 seconds.
+- Reduce the speed to low.
+Add the dry ingredients and mix until just combined 5 to 10 seconds.

-- Add the chocolate pieces and fold them inot the batter being careful not to break them.
-Press plastic wrap against dough and refrigerate for 24 to 36 hours.
-Dough may be used in batches, and can be refrigerated for up to 72 hours.
+- Add the chocolate pieces and fold them into the batter, being careful not to break them.
+Press plastic wrap against the dough and refrigerate for 24 to 36 hours.
+Dough may be used in batches and can be refrigerated for up to 72 hours.

-- Scoop mounds of dough the size of generous golf balls (or use a #16, 4 Tablespoon scoop) onto baking sheet, leaving 2 1/2-3 inches between mounds.
+- Scoop mounds of dough the size of generous golf balls (or use a #16, 4 Tablespoon scoop) onto the prepared baking sheets, leaving 2 ½-3 inches between mounds.
 Sprinkle lightly with sea salt.

 Nutrition